 Acquiring Authorities

-Acquiring authorities implementing Compulsory Purchase Orders often benefit from advice that looks beyond the immediate procedural task.
-A broader review of the planning and compensation context can identify risks and opportunities that materially influence scheme delivery.
+Acquiring authorities implementing Compulsory Purchase Orders or possessing CPO powers often benefit from advice that looks beyond the immediate procedural task.
+A broader review of the planning and compensation issues can identify risks and opportunities to mitigate the effects of a scheme, reduce compensation liabilities or otherwise add value to the situation.

-We advise acquiring authorities across Gloucestershire and the Cotswolds on the planning aspects of compulsory purchase, including reviewing the planning status of affected land, assessing justification for acquisition and identifying potential CAAD or compensation exposure.
+We can advise acquiring authorities across the UK on the planning aspects of compulsory purchase, including reviewing the planning status of affected land, assessing justification for acquisition and identifying potential CAAD or compensation exposure.

 CASE STUDY